-On both campuses, before Mississippi State University will, without delay, and taking into account the safety of the community, determine the content of the notification and initiate the notification system or systems, unless issuing a notification will, in the professional judgment of responsible authorities, compromise the efforts to assist a victim or to contain, respond to, or otherwise mitigate an emergency.
+On both campuses, MSU will, without delay and taking into account the safety of the community, determine the content of the notification and initiate the notification system or systems, unless issuing a notification will, in the professional judgment of responsible authorities, compromise the efforts to assist a victim or to contain, respond to, or otherwise mitigate an emergency.

-Information pertaining to incidents and emergencies on either campus will be disseminated to the larger public via media organizations through University Relations or individuals involved in emergency response on campus as designated by the Crisis Action Incident Commander.
+Information pertaining to incidents and emergencies on either campus will be disseminated to the larger public via media organizations through the Office of Public Affairs or individuals involved in emergency response on campus as designated by the CAT Team Incident Commander.